nardib/TextAdventure/README.md

 #### High Cohesion

 Each class has a single, well defined responsability ...
+They have been developed following a black-box mindset that allow us to maintain all the classes indipendent and distinguised

 #### Low Copuling